watem-sedem/rfactor/_sources/get-started.rst.txt

 File handling
 -------------

-This package provides a number of processing functions in the :mod:`rfactor.process` module to enable compatibility of the input format with the required data format defined in this package (see previous section).
+This package provides an example processing function in the :mod:`rfactor.process` module to enable compatibility of the input format with the required data format defined in this package (see previous section).
-Currently, next processing function is implemented:

 - :func:`rfactor.process.load_rain_file_matlab_legacy`: This is the processing
   function used to process the ``Matlab KU-Leuven`` file legacy.